Particular/docs.particular.net/transports/sql/sql-native.md

 component: SqlTransportNative
 ---

-Provides low level access to the [SQL Server Transport](/transports/sql/) with no NServiceBus or SQL Transport reference required.
+Provides low-level access to the [SQL Server Transport](/transports/sql/) with no NServiceBus or SQL Transport reference required.

 ## Usage scenarios